jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 # POST TWO

-## Why Intel Matters
+## Why Intel Matters and Doesn't Matter

 ## Brands Are Human Names

 >You can know the name of a bird in all the languages of the world, but when you're finished, you'll know absolutely nothing whatever about the bird...
 So let's look at the bird and see what it's doing—that's what counts.
 I learned very early the difference between knowing the name of something and knowing something.

 _Richard P. Feynman, "What Do You Care What Other People Think?": Further Adventures of a Curious Character_

-I'm not here to defend a billion dollar corporation such as Intel, or the other American based manufacturers such as Texax Instruments or Wolfspeed.
+I'm not here to promote a billion dollar corporation such as Intel, or the other American based manufacturers such as Texas Instruments or Wolfspeed.

-I happen to be a semiconductor enthusisit so know just enough to use the industry as an example of what Richard Feynman said about birds also applies to us and our technology....
+Feynman taught us that knowing a name means nothing—understanding behavior is everything.
+The same is true for technology.
+We know 'iPhone' or 'Intel', but do we truly comprehend the technological ecosystem reshaping human civilization?

-You can know the name of an iPhone in all the languages of the world, but when you're finished, you'll know absolutely nothing about the technology that's reshaping human civilization.
-We collect brand names like linguistic trophies, believing we understand something simply because we can label it.
+You can know the name of the next iPhone in all the languages of the world, but when you're finished, you'll know absolutely nothing about the technology that's reshaping civilization.

+Brand names are linguistic placeholders that mask profound technological transformations.
+Knowing 'Apple' or 'Google' tells us nothing about the complex ecosystem these technologies create and sustain trying to earn there place on Earth.

-But what does "Apple" really tell us?
-Or "Google"?
-These are not explanations, they are merely tags—linguistic placeholders that mask the profound technological transformations happening beneath the surface.
-They are the equivalent of knowing a bird is called a "sparrow" without understanding how it migrates, feeds, or contributes to its ecosystem.
+Thus, knowing brand names is the equivalent of knowing a bird is called a "sparrow" without understanding how it migrates, feeds, or contributes to its ecosystem enough to stay alive.

-The technology around us is not a collection of products, but a living, evolving system.
-Each device, each platform, each digital tool is not just a thing, but a dynamic entity with its own evolutionary pressures, adaptive strategies, and complex interactions.
-Just as a biologist would study a species by observing its behaviors, relationships, and environmental impacts, we must learn to see technology not as branded objects, but as a interconnected ecosystem constantly reshaping human experience.
+Just as a biologist would study a species by observing its behaviors, relationships, and environmental impacts, we should learn to see technology not as branded objects, but as a interconnected ecosystem.

+Thereafter we'll start becoming the "biologist" for humans.

+Technology is not a collection of products, but a living ecosystem.
+Like biological species, each digital tool must continuously adapt, harvest resources, and evolve to survive.
+Just as a biologist studies an organism's behaviors and environmental interactions, we can truly understand technology as a dynamic, interconnected system constantly reshaping human experience.

-## Why Americans Should Cherish What You Do
+## Why Americans Should Cherish Intel, or Whichever Name Takes Its Place

-The point is no one will notice if a youtuber quits or an investment analyst goes bust.
-America will notice if we don't get the advanced chips made here.
+Intel researches, designs, and develops computer chips.
+It's likely that its microchips processed these words in some way getting to your screen.

+But its not the company of Intel that I was defending, but the people who work together inside a organization named Intel.

+Its huge difference, one seemingly simple, but one that people who mocked "Intel" for years never appeared to care about.
+The work done at Intel is as pivotal to our countries future as anything you see being debated over politics and culture wars stuff.

 Nevermind the supply chain and geo-political concerns.
+Which are big enough and relatively well known.

 More important is what Steve Jobs said, "The best way to predict the future is to invent it".
 There is no other way to the future than to make it.
 You can't buy it, or even design it, because that assumes it'll just show up based on your desires or thoughts.

+Like every living species, technological products must transform raw materials—sunlight, soil, water—into resources that sustain our technological ecosystem.

 We actually have to turn raw materials into products.

-Only going through that process reveals what is possible.
+Only going through that process reveals what is possible with the resources available.

 That's why the first computers were imagined from the textile looms of England (the world's most advanced), or why Henry Ford's team imagined car mass manufacturing after looking at a butchery in Chicago (again among the world's most advanced).
 Even Jobs had to see the graphical user interface (GUI) at Xerox PARC in order to invent the Macintosh.

-It's no surprise the world began purchasing products created by people immersed in the most advanced technologies.

-Other American manufacturers such as Texas Instruments, Wolfspeed, and Global Foundriesare also doing great work, but only Intel is develops the most advanced, "leading edge", semiconductor manufacturing.
+American manufacturers such as Texas Instruments, Wolfspeed, and Global Foundriesare also doing great work, but only Intel develops the most advanced, "leading edge", semiconductor manufacturing.

 But that is a fading skillset and reporters don't realize the Internet Age might pass us by if we stop birthing its products.

 So, naysayers should use their skills and find the root problems impeding advanced semiconductor manufacturing in America such as permitting delays, extensive environmental assessments, and making it hard for all semiconductor manufacturers like  to make the chips we need.

 Asianometry made a good start with "Intel Should Second Source nVidia."